LouDnl/USBSID-Player/README.md

   sound:
+      --output M    usbsid (default), audio, wav, or nsd. usbsid falls back to audio when no board is found -lb, --list-boards  list every attached board's serial number and exit -b, --boards SPEC  open these boards (comma separated serial numbers from --list-boards, board 1 first) instead of the one the driver picks; the tune's SIDs are spread across every opened board's SIDs, and FM/OPL goes to the first board with an FM/OPL configured (not with -f/-fa/--select-sids, see --select-sids fm)
-      --output M    usbsid (default), audio, wav, or nsd. usbsid falls back to audio when no board is found --wav FILE    write a WAV instead of playing, implies --output=wav --net-host H  Network SID Device server to connect to for --output=nsd (default 127.0.0.1)
+      --wav FILE    write a WAV instead of playing, implies --output=wav --net-host H  Network SID Device server to connect to for --output=nsd (default 127.0.0.1)